JustiP3/eradates/README.md

 - In YelpResult, add option to view details about a business (location, etc.)

-- Add form to testcomponent for text input and safe/unsafe

 - Add option to select a location that is not current location

 - Connect to an express server